 By carefully choosing our hardware, we can have higher framerates, better performance, and a smoother stream for the money.

 The two best encoding methods for streaming are Intel’s QuickSync and NVIDIA’s ShadowPlay, which are both supported by software such as OBS (Open Broadcasting Software) and XSplit.
 Having an Intel CPU, NVIDIA GPU, or both will give you the most options for high performance streaming.

 We’ve talked a lot about the technical details of making your stream as smooth as possible, but most importantly, have fun and enjoy the community!

 For more PC build recommendations, check out our complete build guide at logicalincrements.com.

 If you have any questions, please don’t hesitate to ask in the comments below, or email us at email@example.com.

-Charlie Powers writes for Logical Increments.
+Charlie Powers is a contributing writer for Logical Increments.